ircv3/ircv3.github.io/_posts/2018-01-21-site-reactions-and-webirc.md

 The `preload` key was added to STS [<sup>[link]</sup>](https://ircv3.net/specs/extensions/sts.html#the-preload-key), which allows servers to advertise that clients can include it in bundled STS preload lists.
 We've also ratified STS, so it's fine to implement and use in production!

-Finally, we've also added a draft specifying the widespread `WEBIRC` command [<sup>[link]</sup>](https://ircv3.net/specs/extensions/webirc.html).
+We've also added a draft specifying the widespread `WEBIRC` command [<sup>[link]</sup>](https://ircv3.net/specs/extensions/webirc.html).
 This command is used by web-based IRC clients to pass through the real IP address of a connecting user, and having a concrete specification should help this command stay standard in the future – as well as allowing us to extend it in a backwards-compatible way.

+We've also gotten some brand new proposals in!
+First off there's the [`editmsg` PR](https://github.com/ircv3/ircv3-specifications/pull/304), which allows clients to edit their messages after sending them!

+The [`migrate` PR](https://github.com/ircv3/ircv3-specifications/pull/330) allows servers to cleanly migrate clients from one server to another, ensuring no message history is lost.
+This makes server maintenance much less impactful, allowing network operators to migrate clients away from a troubled server or portion of the network.

+The [`message-status` PR](https://github.com/ircv3/ircv3-specifications/pull/319) lets clients indicate that they're typing, and whether a message has been delivered/read.

+The [`rename` PR](https://github.com/ircv3/ircv3-specifications/pull/308) lets users rename channels.
+This is especially useful on networks with stricter naming guidelines like Freenode.

+The [`resume` PR](https://github.com/ircv3/ircv3-specifications/pull/306) allows clients to better handle when they accidentally disconnect from the network and need to reconnect.
+It lets them avoid having to `NS GHOST` their old nickname, and instead simply take over from where they left off (with some missing chat history).